Growing Up Surrounded by Violence in Central America

 Here, some children share their stories about what it's like to grow up surrounded by violence in Central America.
 Their names and countries have been omitted for their protection.

-Though he never joined a gang, this teenager grew up in gang territory.
+Though he never joined a gang, this 15-year-old grew up in gang territory.
 Going to school meant crossing into a rival gang's territory every day.
 At 12, he was attacked and badly beaten by gang members.
 His best friend was killed in gang violence.
 Continuous death threats followed, forcing him to drop out of school.
 He was able to continue his education at a UNICEF-supported outreach center situated on the border between the two gang territories, using a computer to access the school's online curriculum.
-"Every day, my mom is scared for my life when I leave the house," he said in 2016, when he was 15. © UNICEF/UN076710/Amaya
+"Every day, my mom is scared for my life when I leave the house," he said. © UNICEF/UN076710/Amaya

 Graffiti on a wall in a gang-controlled municipality warns passersby: See, hear and be silent.
 "Here, we live in fear," a 15-year-old boy said.
 His sister was grabbed by unknown assailants and killed.
 He himself planned to leave soon.
 "I've thought about it a lot.
 I will go.
 It's very ugly being here."
 His wish for his country?
 "That it changes a lot.
 That there will be a lot fewer deaths." © UNICEF/UN0126870/Heger